destbreso/cheatset/nestjs-ddd.md

 # A DDD approach in Nestjs

-## Implement a DDD architecture in nestjs with domain entities, aggregates and value objects
+## Basic DDD architecture in Nestjs with domain entities, aggregates and value objects

 NestJS is a framework that provides a great deal of flexibility when it comes to implementing different architectural patterns, including Domain-Driven Design (DDD).

 Here are some steps you can follow to implement a DDD architecture in NestJS with domain entities, aggregates, and value objects.This approach can help you create a more maintainable and extensible application by separating business logic from infrastructure concerns.

-1. Define your domain entities: Start by defining the domain entities that represent the core concepts of your application.
+1. **Define your domain entities**: Start by defining the domain entities that represent the core concepts of your application.
 These entities should encapsulate both behavior and data, and should be responsible for enforcing business rules.
 You can define your domain entities as classes in TypeScript.

-2. Define your value objects: Value objects are immutable objects that represent a specific value, such as a date, currency, or address.
+2. **Define your value objects**: Value objects are immutable objects that represent a specific value, such as a date, currency, or address.
 They are used to encapsulate and validate data, and can be used as properties of your domain entities.
 Define your value objects as classes in TypeScript.

-3. Define your aggregates: Aggregates are collections of domain entities that are treated as a single unit of consistency.
-They are responsible for enforcing **consistency rules** and protecting the integrity of the domain.
+3. **Define your aggregates**: Aggregates are collections of domain entities that are treated as a single unit of consistency.
+They are responsible for enforcing *consistency rules* and protecting the integrity of the domain.
 Define your aggregates as classes in TypeScript.

-4. Implement your domain services: Domain services are responsible for implementing **business logic** that does not naturally fit into a domain entity or aggregate.
+4. **Implement your domain services**: Domain services are responsible for implementing *business logic* that does not naturally fit into a domain entity or aggregate.
 They can be used to coordinate the behavior of multiple entities or aggregates.
 Implement your domain services as classes in TypeScript.

-5. Define your **application services**: Application services are responsible for orchestrating the flow of data and behavior between your user interface, domain, and infrastructure layers.
+5. **Define your application services**: Application services are responsible for orchestrating the flow of data and behavior between your user interface, domain, and infrastructure layers.
 They should use the domain entities, aggregates, and services to implement business use cases.
 Implement your application services as classes in TypeScript.

-6. Define your controllers and routes: Controllers are responsible for handling incoming HTTP requests and returning HTTP responses.
+6. **Define your controllers and routes**: Controllers are responsible for handling incoming HTTP requests and returning HTTP responses.
 They should use the application services to implement the appropriate use case for each route.
 Define your controllers and routes using the NestJS decorators and routing system.

-7. Implement your data access layer: The data access layer is responsible for persisting and retrieving data from a database or other storage mechanism.
+7. **Implement your data access layer**: The data access layer is responsible for persisting and retrieving data from a database or other storage mechanism.
 You can use an ORM or query builder library, such as TypeORM or Prisma, to implement your data access layer.

 This approach can help you create a more maintainable and extensible application by separating business logic from infrastructure concerns.